deciduously/deciduously-com-sunfish/content/blog/ben_folds_five/post.md

 ---
 cover_image: https://res.cloudinary.com/practicaldev/image/fetch/s--Av_bUH0n--/c_imagga_scale,f_auto,fl_progressive,h_420,q_auto,w_1000/https://thepracticaldev.s3.amazonaws.com/i/jhwnn4ryog0mjms4is8o.jpg
-edited: 2019-10-03T12:00:00.000Z
+date: 2019-10-03T12:00:00.000Z
-title: Overly Functional C++: The BenFolds Five
+title: "Overly Functional C++: The BenFolds Five"
-published: true
 description: Some common operations implemented in terms of a fold.
-tags: beginners, cpp, functional, devjournal
+tags:
+  - beginners
+  - cpp
+  - functional
+  - devjournal
 ---
-# Two-Part Series, Chapter 3

 What a plot twist!
 I made almost no effort to avoid [the pun](https://en.wikipedia.org/wiki/Ben_Folds_Five) and I'm only a little sorry.

-Despite being a trilogy now, this post stands alone if you're familiar with the concept of the `fold` or `reduce` [higher-order function](https://en.wikipedia.org/wiki/Fold_(higher-order_function)).
+Despite being a trilogy now, this post stands alone if you're familiar with the concept of the `fold` or `reduce` [higher-order function](<https://en.wikipedia.org/wiki/Fold_(higher-order_function)>).

 In [part 2](https://dev.to/deciduously/overly-functional-c-the-fold-4kid) of yesterday's minddump, I documented my first stab at a specific fold in C++.
 I had gotten stuck, though, in trying to make it generic.

 I've [said it before](https://dev.to/deciduously/you-lot-are-great-cea) and I'll say it again: ask DEV stuff, they know things.
 Thanks to [@curtisfenner](https://dev.to/curtisfenner) and [@markboer](https://dev.to/markboer) I was able to write the intended generic `fold` function I had set out to write initially with almost no modification.
 This newly-generic `fold` function is a building block, and if you give a nerd a `fold`...

 ## Five Library Functions

 `BenFolds` is a class with five static member functions.
 It defines `BenFolds::fold()` as a generic version of the code from part 2, and then defines `or`, `any`, `elem`, and `map` in terms of this fold.
 I'll walk through each, or you can grab the [gist](https://gist.github.com/deciduously/fdb8ee23b4f3d73e4340ef85359edce6).
 This gist compiled and executed successfully for me using `g++ -std=c++11 -o benfolds benfolds.cpp` on g++ 9.2.0.

 ### Fold